Seniors' guide to energy saving

 Renters and owners may be eligible for rebates and assistance with sustainability improvements.
 See what’s available on our Rebates and assistance searcher.

 Repairs and maintenance may be tax deductible for the owner.
-They can check the Australian Tax Office’s Guide for rental property owners.
+They can check the Australian Tax Office’s Rental property owners.

 Resources and assistance